ricardohsilva/free-agent__ngrx-weather/README.md

     }),
 ```

-Since we have an Effect listening the Action `getLocationsStart`.
+Since we have an Effect listening to the Action `getLocationsStart`.
 This effect will be called.
-And if Get success, a new Action will be dispatch with name `getLocationsEnd`.
+And if the response is equal a success, a new Action will be dispatch with name `getLocationsEnd`.
 Otherwise, `locationsError`.

 ```typescript
     getLocations$ = createEffect((): any => this.actions$.pipe(